 Event Organization Companies

 Event Organization Companies are available that can organize any events, including Disabled Sports Events, as well as your Traveling, Accommodation and Tours.
 These companies take the stress out of planning your trip or event and leave you time to enjoy yourself, with the knowledge that everything will run smoothly.
-These Event Organization Companies include companies such as Bradshaw LeRoux Consulting & "East to West Events and Conferences", they can assist you to organize your trip, event and accommodation.
+These Event Organization Companies include companies such as Bradshaw LeRoux Consulting, they can assist you to organize your trip, event and accommodation.

 Bradshaw LeRoux Consulting: Bradshaw LeRoux Consulting conducts Campaigns and Events.
 Our Disability Inclusive campaigns and events are designed to raise awareness around barriers to inclusion of persons with a disability, to highlight the value of workplace adjustments, and to showcase the value of the diversity of disability to business and the economy in general.
 Entertaining, inclusive and impactful, these campaigns include communication content and events coordination which are disability accessible and inclusive.